Sourcecheck

 Enabling Sourcecheck

-The Sourcecheck feature a global option and cannot be configured per-source.
+The Sourcecheck feature is a global option and cannot be configured per-source.
 That’s done by selecting the ‘Sourcecheck’ box in the GUI or by setting the following in the configuration file.

 SOURCE0() { NTPSERVER=...; }